Gagniuc/native-JS-Charts/README.md

 # native - Java Script Charts

-Native Charts in Javascript, shown in the book entitled 'Algorithms in Bioinformatics: Theory and Implementation'.
+The projects in this repository show a series of js charts of two types.
+Both of these types use the HTML5 canvas object.
+The first type of chart provides a normal linear plot and probably shows the shortest source code for a chart made in javascript.
+The second type of chart has a circular design and contains many physical effects in relation to  elasticity.
+These charts can be further developed for different websites that require data views in a context that allows different effects.
+These native Charts in Javascript, were published in the supplementary materials of the book entitled <i>Algorithms in Bioinformatics: Theory and Implementation</i>.

 # References
 <i>Paul A. Gagniuc.
 Algorithms in Bioinformatics: Theory and Implementation.
 John Wiley & Sons, Hoboken, NJ, USA, 2021, ISBN: 9781119697961.</i>